Stephen Toriello, LCSW/LICSW

 Hi, I’m Stephen.

 I’m guessing you’re here because you could use some support.
-Maybe you want to feel more emotionally grounded, have better relationships, or discover more peace and contentment.
-I offer a style of therapy that integrates mindfulness, somatic (body-based) modalities and Internal Family Systems (IFS).
+Maybe you want to feel more emotionally grounded, improve your relationships, or discover more peace and contentment.
+I offer a mindfulness-based, somatic (embodiment-focused) approach to Internal Family Systems (IFS) therapy.
 Our work together can help you get to know yourself more deeply, explore what’s making you feel stuck, and unburden what’s weighing you down.

-I work with individuals 18+ who live in California or Massachusetts over telehealth.
+I work with individuals 18+ who live in California or Massachusetts over telehealth or in-person in Florence, MA.

-Please reach out for a free 15-min consultation: connect@stephentoriello.com
+Please reach out for a free 15-minute consultation: connect@stephentoriello.com

 My Approach to Therapy

-First and foremost, I value warm-heartedness, open-mindedness, and simply being human together.
+First and foremost, I value warm-heartedness, open-mindedness, and being authentically human together.
 Research shows that a safe, secure therapeutic relationship is the most important factor in determining positive therapy outcomes.
 I aim to be attuned to your needs, encourage feedback, and adapt my approach so that you get the most out of therapy.
-I am here to hold space for the parts of you that you are ashamed of, to welcome all of what you bring to therapy without judgment, and to gently and compassionately move with you into difficult emotional spaces.
+I am here to hold space for the parts of you that you might be afraid to show, to welcome all of what you bring to therapy without judgment, and to gently and compassionately move with you into challenging places so you can grow and change in the ways you want.

 • IFS is about cultivating harmonious relationships among all parts of ourselves (our internal family, so to speak).
 IFS guides us toward loving all of who we are, trusting ourselves, releasing emotional burdens, healing traumas, and shifting patterns of behavior that are not serving us.
 This is done by accessing healing qualities that are already within us, such as compassion and curiosity, and through radical acceptance and the firm acknowledgement that there are no bad parts of you.
 IFS embraces the fact that we contain multitudes and celebrates what all of what our sub-personalities have to offer, especially once they have been unburdened and released into their naturally valuable states.

 • Mindfulness practice helps us to release ourselves from the grip of thought and automatic behavior, to relax into natural awareness.
 Mindfulness does not need to be difficult and effortful – the basis of mindfulness is awareness, and you are already aware without even trying.
+The problem is just that awareness tends to be caught up in the cognitive realm.
 The more we trust what is already here within us, the more we can access healing qualities that are fundamental to who we are on a deeper level - what IFS calls the Self.
 We can then turn our awareness toward all parts of ourselves and others with compassion, clarity, and confidence.

 Mindfulness has roots in Asian religions, particularly Buddhism, which is a spiritual practice that has had a great influence on me.
-For any meditation nerds out there, I am particularly inspired by the styles of practice that emphasize simple, effortless, uncontrived awareness, such as Dzogchen, Shikantaza, and more modern teachers like Loch Kelly and Adyashanti.
+For any meditation nerds out there, I am particularly inspired by the styles of practice that emphasize simple, effortless, uncontrived awareness, such as Dzogchen and Shikantaza.
+I also deeply value Shamatha and Vipassana practices, and I integrate all of these into the therapy work.

 Despite its origins, mindfulness is not tied to any particular religion, and the benefits are supported by scientific research.
 I enjoy working with people from different faiths, spiritual backgrounds, as well as more secular / scientific worldviews.